Aussie boxer fights once, loses, but still wins bronze

 "She came forward strong, I didn't think she landed the cleaner shots," said Robertson.

-Asked by AFP if it felt an unsatisfying bronze, she replied: "Yeah, it does.
+Asked if it felt an unsatisfying bronze, she replied: "Yeah, it does.
 I came here for gold."

-And could she take anything out of her nine-minute cameo at the Games on Australia's Gold Coast?
+She also pulled no punches when asked if she could take anything out of her nine-minute cameo at the Games on Australia's Gold Coast?